MicrosoftDocs/power-automate-docs/articles/share-buttons.md

 Optionally, from the **Flows** tab:

-1. Tap the flow you want to share.
+1. Tap the flow you no longer want to share.

      ![stop sharing a button from the flows tab](./media/share-buttons/share-button-flows-flows-tab.png)